 My twin sister and I were born in Paris in 1979, and grew up in France, England and (mostly) the suburbs of Michigan.
 After graduating from the University of Michigan in 2001, I moved to New York City.
 I launched my career at Cosmopolitan, where my editorial responsibilities included stopping good-looking men on the street and asking them sexy questions.
 After working for women’s magazines for three years, I became the editor-in-chief of Bene, an award-winning national magazine about Italian life and style.
 From 2005 to 2007, I launched and ran the quarterly, which covered Italian food, wine, fashion, design, travel and lifestyle.
 In January 2008, I left Bene to focus on branding work for companies such as Unilever, Huggies and Yves Saint Laurent; and write and blog for magazines, including Glamour, New York, Budget Travel and Cookie.
 I was the relationships blogger for Glamour.com for two years, and also blogged for Conde Nast Traveler and Martha Stewart Living.
 Here's my portfolio website with my magazine and branding work.
 Now my main project is running A Cup of Jo, which receives almost 1 million unique visitors per month and more than 5 million page views per month; here's a post about blogging as a career.
-My husband and I live in a small apartment in Manhattan with our toddler son and a baby on the way.
+My husband and I live in a small apartment in Manhattan with our toddler and baby.

 I love getting reader emails and try my best to respond to all of them, although sometimes I fall behind (apologies!).
 Please feel free to email me anytime, and take a look at the FAQs below.
 The answer may be waiting for you!
 If you're interested in advertising or doing a sponsored post, please email me for rates and details.
 Thank you!